THE EMPIRE RUGBY FOOTBALL UNION

 Decisions of the Executive Committee made under this Section concerning loss of membership may be overturned at a Union meeting by a two-thirds majority of voting members.
 The club in question cannot vote on such matter.

-A member shall lose its voting rights in the Union and become “not in good standing” as a result of its failure to meet its financial obligations to the Union, including its dues.
+A member shall lose its voting rights in the Union and become “not in good standing” as a result of its failure to meet all of its financial obligations to the Union, including its dues, levys, charges, fines and assessments.

 A demonstrated inability of a member club to conduct its business and deport itself in accordance with generally accepted principles and practices may be placed in this status by vote of the Executive Committee.